kenchikuliu/kenchikuliu.github.io/_pages/about.md

     <div class="timeline-entry" markdown="1">
 **Featured talk, UNU Macau AI Conference 2025**

-[_Empowering Equitable Digital Futures_](https://unu.edu/macau/aiconf2025) was accepted for the conference and invited as a featured talk.
+[_Empowering Equitable Digital Futures_](/projects/empowering-equitable-digital-futures/) was accepted for the [UNU Macau AI Conference 2025](https://unu.edu/macau/aiconf2025) and invited as a featured talk.
 The work is scheduled for Springer’s _AI for Humanity_ series.
     </div>
   </li>
   <li>